 Lanzarote’s original holiday resort of Puerto del Carmen remains as popular as ever, regularly topping the tourism visitor figures for the island.
-Since tourism began in The Canary Islands, Puerto del Carmen has regularly been one of the favourite destinations for visitors.
+Since tourism began in The Canary Islands, Puerto del Carmen has been one of the favourite destinations for visitors.

 The holiday resort was established with the construction of two hotels in the 1960’s, the Los Fariones and the San Antonio, both of which still exist today.
 Puerto del Carmen starts in Matagorda by the airport and stretches along Avenida de Las Playas, fondly referred to as The Strip, to the old town area built up behind the harbour.
 The promenade stretches 6km linking the main beaches of Playa Matagorda, Playa Los Pocillos, Playa Grande and Playa Chica, all of which have blue flag awards, sun beds for rent and lifeguards on duty.
 The harbour area is known as La Tiñosa, the name of the fishing village before tourism arrived.

-The accommodation in this resort was predominantly constructed with apartment complexes, and 4* hotels, plus a limited amount of villa properties available for holiday rental.
+The accommodation in this resort was predominantly constructed with apartment complexes, and 4* and 5* hotels, plus a limited amount of villa properties available for holiday rental.

 Puerto del Carmen, due to it’s age, has undergone some modernisation projects over the last decade which saw a large section of The Strip converted into a 1 way system, with modern glass fronted shops, and hotels renovated including Aequora Lanzarote, La Isla y El Mar, Lanzarote Palm, Aqua Suites and the Lani Suites.
-From 2020 Puerto del Carmen has two 5* hotels in operation, the Lava Beach Hotel, La Isla y El Mar and Hotel Fariones.
+Currently Puerto del Carmen has three 5* hotels in operation, the Lava Beach Hotel, La Isla y El Mar and Hotel Fariones.

 If you’re looking for a lively resort then look no further than Puerto del Carmen.
 Centro Atlantico is the area for late night clubs, and many of the bars along The Strip offer live music entertainment.
 Both Matagorda and the old town area of Puerto del Carmen are loved by our Irish visitors, to the extent they celebrate St. Patrick’s Day with a parade.
 The island has also won the Best Winter Sun Destination award several times, from the Irish Travel Agents Association.